MicrosoftDocs/security/zero-trust/modernize-security-operations-streamline-response.md

 # Step 4.
 Streamline response

+NOTE TO REVIEWERS: This article is in progress and not ready for technical review.

 Your SecOps must master threat response and remediation on commonly-attacked resources using Extended Detection and Response (XDR) technology provide high quality alerts for these new resource types, bypassing the manual effort and delays when trying to build every alert in a security information and event management (SIEM) solution.

 Streamlining the processes for these common attacks and focusing the triage (Tier 1) and investigation (Tier 2) analyst teams on mastering these attacks will catch both commodity and advanced attackers earlier in the process, reducing risk to your organization.